abbyazari/abbyazari.github.io/_pages/about.md

   - /about.html
 ---

 I am a post-doctoral scholar at the University of California: Berkeley's Space Sciences Laboratory (SSL).
 At SSL I work to analyze spacecraft data to find our what the historical remnants of Mars' magnetic field might tell us about the loss of Mars' atmosphere.
 I work at the intersection of applying data science to analyze large amounts of in-situ and remote sensing data to answer fundamental questions about planetary environments.
 I am passionate about developing statistical techniques for enabling scientific discovery in space and planetary sciences, especially for supervised classification tasks.
 Previously, to my graduate education at the  University of Michigan I worked in science policy where I provided policy analysis and technical support to federal agencies on a variety of topics including climate data, STEM education, and space policy.
+Check out publications for my most recent work.
+Earlier work may be found on my [Google Scholar](https://scholar.google.com/citations?user=UdcGQbYAAAAJ&hl=en&oi=ao).

 ## Active Projects